 The Burgh Survey continues in 2021.
 The first standing building survey, of the Town House, part of the wider range of activities was completed before lockdown in March 2020, and may be read here.

 Town House Report – People Making History Inverkeithing Town House Level 1 SBS

 We will update this page, as other elements of the Burgh Survey are programmed and completed.

 High Street and Mercat Cross

 Improvements to the High Street and Mercat Cross in the town centre will form a major part of the Inverkeithing Heritage Regeneration scheme.
-A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until autumn 2020.
-The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in summer 2021.
+A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until early 2021.
+The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in 2022

-We have three ways for you to explore Inverkeithing’s amazing heritage this year.
+We have three ways for you to explore Inverkeithing’s amazing heritage .

 Make your own Inverkeithing Town House model